itchyaut22/SoftwareTesting/_doc/team12-assignment03.md

-# Assignment Part A: Coverage Analysis for RingBuffer
+# Assignment Part A: Random Test Case Generation for RingBuffer

+# Assignment Part B: Model-based Testing for RingBuffer

 For this assignment, we used *JaCoCo*[^1] as the Code Coverage library.
 In our first assignment, we used *Maven*[^2] as our dependency management tool.
 We kept Maven and used the same project structure for the current assignment.
 Therefore, we used the *jacoco-maven-plugin* in our `pom.xml` file.